-Currently, there is an estimated need for 138.514 MW of additional capacity for the 2012/13 Reserve Capacity Year.
-Developers are able to offer new capacity for certification during this Reserve Capacity Cycle, and under some conditions may be eligible to receive Capacity Credits for new Facilities.
+Based on the forecasts presented in the 2010 Statement of Opportunities, there is an estimated capacity surplus of 58.613 MW for the 2013/14 Reserve Capacity Year.
+Developers may still offer new capacity for certification during this Reserve Capacity Cycle, and under some conditions may be eligible to receive Capacity Credits for new Facilities.

-For further information on any aspect of the Reserve Capacity Mechanism, proponents are encouraged to contact the Independent Market Operator (IMO) directly at system.capacity@imowa.com.au.
+For further information on any aspect of the Reserve Capacity Mechanism, proponents are encouraged to contact the IMO directly at system.capacity@imowa.com.au.